testcontainers/testcontainers-python/docs/community/aws.rst

 :code:`testcontainers-aws` is a set of AWS containers modules that can be used to create AWS containers.

-.. autoclass:: testcontainers.aws.AWSLambdaContainer
+.. autoclass:: testcontainers.community.aws.AWSLambdaContainer
-.. title:: testcontainers.aws.AWSLambdaContainer
+.. title:: testcontainers.community.aws.AWSLambdaContainer

 The following environment variables are used by the AWS Lambda container: